QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

 # automated_bank_gui_test

+This project contains Test Strategy and Automated Tests of a website.

+This document (readme.md) contains the Test Strategy and the video links of the Automated Tests

    Definitions :

-    The tested Erste bank account is the account of "Jiří Spokojený", a private person : #"Account Owner" The tested objective is the transactions between the "Account Owner" and Liftago, a Taxi & Delivery company : #"Company"
+        "Account Owner" : Jiří Spokojený, a private person "Company"       : Liftago, a Taxi & Delivery company

-Automated Testing time: for example the automated tests should run every morning, at 6:00, before Erste open
+    The Automated test use the original Czech website.

+    This project (and the Test Strategy) assumes, that Automated and Manual tests are run at certain times.
+The project assumes Agile workflow with Sprints.

+           For example : Automated Tests are run every morning at 6 AM

+Test Strategy

     Tests are divided to :

-1. Manual Tests
+1. Manual Tests   : tests those needed to be executed only rarely.

-2. Automated Test
+2. Automated Test : tests those are executed frequently.
+They are described with Cucumber syntax below.

 1. Manual Tests :
     1.1   Check that one transaction entry appears correctly on the screen, and texts and values for "Card number", "Original amount",..."Booking             reference" are displayed.

+    Test Steps : 1.
+Visit website https://george.csas.cz/?login_hint=7777777777
+                 2. Login with pressing button "Přihlásit se"
+                 3. On the next screen press button "Zpráva přečtena", this navigates to the Main Page.
+                 4. Type "liftago" to Edit box "Co pro Vás mám najít?" and press Search button on the right side
+                 5. Check the content of the first hit for the search

 2. Automated Tests
     2.1  Automation of 1.1, for all the transaction entries